RechInformatica/rech-editor-cobol/README.md

 ![Computing variable declaration](doc/variable/compute-var-declaration.gif)

 ## Snippets
-This extension provides by default several snippets related to Cobol instrinsic functions to make typing easier and faster.
+This extension provides by default *several snippets* related to Cobol functions/commands to make typing easier and faster.
-Besides, user can add personal snippets and even filter the filename with a RegEx, making them only appear to specific groups of files.
+Besides, user can add *personal snippets* and even *filter the filename* with a RegEx, making them *only appear* to specific *groups of files*.

 First of all, configure the directory where specific JSON snippets are located: